 We’ll achieve this goal through a combination of episodes.
 Some episodes will involve interviews with STS researchers and students about what they do and why it’s important.
 We’ll add to these additional episodes that talk about careers.
 We’ll interview former students about the paths they took after studying with us.
 We also have a series of bonus episodes planned.
 These either will capture special events within the department, or they’ll give a little extra insight into the nitty-gritty of our activities.
 We’re always open to suggestions for new episodes.

 WeAreSTS also is designed for students and staff to get involved.
 We’ll have paid studentships through the STS NewsRoom, and we’ll also have volunteer opportunities for work experience.
 We’ll encourage independent, freelance projects, too.
 The idea is to involve STS students in ways that are creative, engaging, and skill developing.

 Building on Experience

-This is the second podcast run within STS.
+This is the second podcast run within STS as a department.
 Dr Jack Stilgoe co-hosts the “Received Wisdom” podcast as an independent project.
-Before podcasting was popular, we distributed several different types of interview shows through the STS website.
+This is co-hosted with Shobita Parthasarathy.
+Before podcasting became popular, we also distributed several different types of interview shows through the STS website.
 This included the popular, “STSCareers” series, which we’re absorbing into our new venture.
-Most STS staff have been interviewed for podcasts as part of their usual public engagement work.
+Most STS staff have been interviewed for podcasts as part of their public engagement work, too.

 I love the medium of sound, and I’ve loved podcasting from the very beginnings of the technology.
-I got my own start with recording oral history: the practice of recording interview with participants in historical events about their experiences.
+I got my own start with recording oral history: the practice of recording interviews with participants in historical events about their experiences.
 I do that as a professional historian.
 I also do it in my private life with family history.
 There’s a special kind of joy to be found when a conversation is going well.
 It’s not just about the data; it’s about capturing the personality and nuance of a person’s experience.
-It takes skill.
-And that’s why we teach it in STS.

 More information: ucl.ac.uk/sts/podcast